-What Resources Does ACTSI Have for Department of Medicine Faculty?
+What Resources Does the Georgia CTSA Have for Department of Medicine Faculty?

-The Atlanta Clinical & Translational Science Institute (ACTSI) of Emory University, and partners Morehouse School of Medicine and Georgia Institute of Technology, is one of a national consortium striving to improve the way biomedical research is conducted across the country.
+The Georgia Clinical and Translational Science Alliance (CTSA) of Emory University, and partners Morehouse School of Medicine and Georgia Institute of Technology, is one of a national consortium striving to improve the way biomedical research is conducted across the country.
 The consortium, funded through the NIH’s Clinical and Translational Science Awards (CTSA), shares a common vision to translate laboratory discoveries into treatments for patients, engage communities in clinical research efforts, and train the next generation of clinical investigators.

 To fortify and accelerate the process of bringing scientific discoveries to patients, the ACTSI supports programs aimed at liberating the talents of clinical and translational investigators by providing infrastructure, regulatory support, funding, and better access to analytical tools, education, and training.
 For investigators, this translates into reduced barriers and the development of multidisciplinary collaborations within research centers.
 For the community, this means improved diagnosis and treatments.